Travis

 RabbiMQ AMQPS issue causes build jobs not to enqueue #

-When using self-signed certificate, the Rabbit MQ AMQPS will not work which will result in jobs queueing forever.
+When using a self-signed certificate, the Rabbit MQ AMQPS will not work, resulting in jobs queueing forever.
 Worker logs will indicate security issues when connecting to Rabbit using AMQPS.

 Workaround #